-If I needed to seek professional help for my mental or emotional health, I would know where to go on my campus.
+If I needed to seek professional help for my mental or emotional health, I would know where to go to access resources from my school.

 Perceived need (past year)

 In the past 12 months, I needed help for emotional or mental health problems such as feeling sad, blue, anxious or nervous.